 We might summarize this as saying that, past a certain point, increased intelligence is only of limited benefit, for the unpredictability of the environment means that you would have to spend exponentially more resources to evaluate a vastly increasing amount of possibilities.

 Noise also accumulates over time, reducing the reliability of your models.
-For many kinds of predictions, increasing the prediction window would require an exponential increase in the amount of measurements.1 For instance, weather models become increasingly uncertain when projected farther out in time.
+For many kinds of predictions, increasing the prediction window would require an exponential increase in the amount of measurements (Martela 2016).
+For instance, weather models become increasingly uncertain when projected farther out in time.
 Forecasters can only access a limited amount of observations relative to the weather system’s degrees of freedom, and any initial imprecisions will magnify over time and cause the accuracy to deteriorate (Buizza, 2002).
 The accuracy of any long-term weather prediction will thus always be bounded by the number of available data points.
 Similar considerations could also apply to attempts to predict things such as the behavior of human societies.

 When models being plagued both by the exponentially increasing amount of complexity and also the exponentially increasing amount of noise, the advantage that even a superhuman intelligence might have over humans may be limited.

-On the other hand, it is not obvious whether this point of view really is in conflict with the assumption of an AI being able to quickly grow to become powerful.
+On the other hand, it is not obvious whether this point of view really is in conflict with the assumption of AI being able to quickly grow to become powerful.
 There being limits to prediction does not imply that humans would be particularly close to the limits, nor that it would necessarily take a great amount of time to move from sub-human to superhuman capability.

 This article attempts to consider these questions by considering what we know about expertise and intelligence.
-After reviewing the relevant research on human expertise, I will discuss its relevance for AI, and consider how an AI could improve on humans in two major aspects of thought and expertise, namely mental simulation and pattern recognition.
-My current conclusion is that although the limits to prediction are real, it seems like an AI could still substantially improve on human intelligence, possibly even mastering domains which are currently too hard for humans.
-The possibility of an AI developing significant real-world capabilities in a relatively brief time seems like one that cannot be ruled out.
+After reviewing the relevant research on human expertise, I will discuss its relevance for AI, and consider how AI could improve on humans in two major aspects of thought and expertise, namely mental simulation and pattern recognition.
+My current conclusion is that although the limits to prediction are real, it seems like AI could still substantially improve on human intelligence, possibly even mastering domains which are currently too hard for humans.
+The possibility of AI developing significant real-world capabilities in a relatively brief time seems like one that cannot be ruled out.